 Why is this important?

-Manitoba First Nations leadership requested earlier this year that a Cuban team of medical specialists in treating pandemics be allowed to come to isolated communities there to buttress sporadic health coverage.
+Manitoba First Nations leadership requested earlier last year that a Cuban team of medical specialists in treating pandemics be allowed to come to isolated communities there to buttress sporadic health coverage.
 That request was quickly and publicly rejected by Deputy Prime Minister Freeland.
 This rejection by Canada came as the U.S. government issued a warning to countries not to accept Covid-19 professional medical help from Cuba.
-Canada needs to stand up now and publicly recognize the remarkable role that the small country of Cuba is playing internationally by contributing 25 teams of trained doctors, nurses and technicians (an estimated 2,000 medical personnel) to the global fight against Covid-19 on three continents.
+Canada needs to stand up now and publicly recognize the remarkable role that the small country of Cuba is playing internationally by contributing some 54 teams of trained doctors, nurses and technicians (an estimated 4,000 medical personnel) to the global fight against Covid-19 in 40 countries on four continents.